min2ha/ukwa-site/content/target/45182/index.en.md

   "subject": null
 }

-# In Rio, as in Britain, disability rights are under attack again

 In 2012 Paralympians were hailed as heroes.
 Now they face a grimly familiar cycle of cuts and contempt.